It’s no secret that status pages are an effective way to keep your customers informed.

-Status pages are a transparent and effective way to inform users of any downtime or incidents disrupting the company’s service.
-Without a status page, users are left in the dark, and support tickets pile up, affecting your relationship with them and their trust.
+They efficiently inform users of any downtime or incidents disrupting the company’s service.
+By displaying this status information, your transparency as a business greatly improves.
+Without a status page, users are left in the dark.
+Support tickets pile up, distrust begins to grow, and your users can eventually see you as unreliable.

-That’s why having a status page is essential for a business in 2023.
-By showing your current status and incident history or previous downtime, you can keep your users in the loop, and your support team free of numerous reports for a single issue.
+That’s why having a status page is essential for a business in 2025.
+By showing your current status and incident history or previous downtime, you can keep your users in the loop.
+This keeps your support team free of numerous reports for a single issue.

 That said, making the right status page can be tricky.
 What information should you include?
 Can it be tailored to your brand?
 What is an example of a good status page?

-Do you want to make a clear and informative status page for your business?
-Let’s jump straight in and look at some status page examples.
+Do you want to make a clear, informative, and great status page for your business?
+Let’s jump straight in and look at some great status page examples.

 What Status Page Examples Are We Looking At?